 We rely on our ITSA with Georgia Power to access the ITS, a statewide, jointly-owned transmission grid that consists of the combined transmission facilities of the ITS Owners.
 The ITSA will remain in effect until terminated by five years' prior written notice by either party.
-Pursuant to an agreement with Georgia Power, we each committed not to provide a notice of termination before December 31, 2022, extending the term of the ITSA through at least December 31, 2027.
+Pursuant to an agreement with Georgia Power, we each committed not to provide a notice of termination before December 31, 2023, extending the term of the ITSA through at least December 31, 2027.
+Because none of the ITS Owners have provided notice of termination as of December 31, 2023, the ITS will continue through at least December 31, 2028.
 If the ITSA were terminated, we and the other ITS Owners could be forced to enter into alternative arrangements to use the ITS or construct new transmission facilities.
-Termination of or changes to the current terms or administration of the ITSA could result in increased costs to us, including increased investment responsibility.
+Termination or changes to the current terms or administration of the ITSA could result in increased costs to us, including increased investment responsibility.